lumi-a/ecotomata/README.md

 - [ ] Add github description
 - [ ] Add banner.png to Readme.md
 - [ ] Figure out how to host this on github pages
 	- Once hosted, add link to github and readme
 	- If hosting isn't possible, put releases on github
 - [ ] GUI
 - [ ] Playtesting
-- [ ] Proper water
 - [ ] Sound?
 Music?